The Peacock

 Jesus is the best example of that!
 Though he was God in the flesh, he did not feel the need to be showy about it!
 (Philippians 2: 5-11)

-God, however, says, don’t trust in anything (even your gifts) but trust in him alone.
+However, God in his word says not to trust in anything (even your gifts) but trust in him alone.

 The word ‘vain’ means to be empty.
 To be worth nothing, having no good purpose.